croffasia/mcp-project-manager/README.md

 ### Method 1: NPX (Recommended)

-Simply use `npx @croffasia/mcp-project-manager` in your MCP client configuration - NPX will handle downloading and running the server for you.
+Simply use `npx mcp-project-manager` in your MCP client configuration - NPX will handle downloading and running the server for you.

 ### Method 2: Clone Repository